AHobbitTalksData/Database-and-reports-for-my-blog/My_Blog/#1. Trends on popularity of Google searches for different general skincare terms in USA (2004-2022)/Reports/README.md

-You can see the report by clicking in the PDF file and you can download the PBIX file if you want to explore the report further by using PowerBi.
+- You can see the report by clicking in the PDF file.

+- You can explore the report further by downloading the PBIX file and opening it in PowerBi.